adfinis/pure_func/README.rst

 .. _memoization: https://en.wikipedia.org/wiki/Memoization

-Pure-func also ensures that the input to the function is immutable and therefore work best with pyrsistent_.
+Pure-func also ensures that the input to the function is immutable and therefore works best with pyrsistent_.

 .. _pyrsistent: https://pyrsistent.readthedocs.io/en/latest/